gustavoalbert-smps/laravel-base/README.md

     'display_name' => 'Panel Admin'
 ]);
 ```
-Now the 'Admin Panel' group is a subgroup of the 'Admin' group.
+Now the `Admin Panel` group is a subgroup of the `Admin` group.

 ### Creating new Roles

-In the RoleSeeder.php file you can see the default roles already created and the moment at which they are synchronized (**Many to Many Relationship**).
+In the `RoleSeeder.php` file you can see the default roles already created and the moment at which they are synchronized (**Many to Many Relationship**).
 Just add or edit roles and synchronize with the permissions you want.

 ```
 $superAdminRole = Role::firstOrCreate(['id' => 1, 'name' => 'Super Admin']);